nextflow-io/nextflow/docs/azure.rst

     the permissions: `Read`, `Write`, `Delete`, `List`, `Add`, `Create`.

-Once the Blob Storage credentials are set you can access the files in the blob container like local files prepending the file path with the ``az://`` prefix followed by the container name.
-For example, having a container named ``my-data`` container a file named ``foo.txt`` you can access it in your Nextflow script using the following fully qualified file path ``az://my-data/foo.txt``.
+Once the Blob Storage credentials are set, you can access the files in the blob container like local files prepending the file path with the ``az://`` prefix followed by the container name.
+For example, having a container named ``my-data`` container with a file named ``foo.txt``, you can access it in your Nextflow script using the following fully qualified file path ``az://my-data/foo.txt``.

 .. _azure-batch: